skylermbang/miniproject_team18_backend/README.md

     Sign up
       Create an Account
-         -Check ID
+ -     Check ID
-         -Check Nickname
+ -     Check Nickname
-         -Check PW
+ -     Check PW
       Log in
  -     JWT token

       Log out

-      Write a post
+ -     Write a post
-      Check Detail of post
+ -     Check Detail of post
-      Delte/ Edit the post
+ -     Delte/ Edit the post

-      Participate in the study post(group)
+ -    Participate in the study post(group)
-      Cancel the participation
+ -    Cancel the participation

-      Leave Comment
+ -     Leave Comment
-      Delte/Edit the comment
+ -     Delte/Edit the comment

 4. Skills